-DSB is working cooperatively with the Educational Services for the Visually Impaired, Department of Education, Special Education Teachers for the Visually Impaired, and local education areas to identify the technology needs, independent living needs, and educational training needs of identified students beginning at age 14 in the school system and through IPE meetings and planning meetings for those meeting the 504 regulations.
-Monthly meetings are held with our transition counselors and the school consultants to determine goals and objectives for students.
+DSB is working cooperatively with the Educational Services for the Visually Impaired, Department of Education, Special Education Teachers for the Visually Impaired, and local education areas to identify the technology needs, independent living needs, and educational training needs of identified students beginning at age 16 in the school system and through IPE meetings and planning meetings for those meeting the 504 regulations.
+Monthly meetings are held with our VR and Pre-ETS counselors and the school consultants to determine goals and objectives for students.
 Quarterly visits to schools are conducted to provide labor market information, university application and scholarship information, and technical school opportunities available within the key labor market sectors of the State.
-An updated agreement with the Arkansas Department of Education, Special Education, regarding transition services to students who are blind or severely visually impaired, including Arkansas School for the Blind and Visually Impaired (ASBVI) is being developed to address the Section 113 Preemployment transition activities that are authorized under WIOA and the requirements of Section 511.
-The proposed MOU is being created in conjunction with the Arkansas Rehabilitation Service Agency.
-The agreement is set to be in place by the summer of 2016.
-It is in the final draft stage.
-The interagency agreement will outline the roles and responsibilities, financial responsibility, determination of lead agency, and qualified personnel.
-DSB is reaching out to each Local Education Area Supervisor in the school districts across the State and each high school across the State to give presentations/information on services available under pre-employment transition services.
+An updated agreement with the Arkansas Department of Education, Special Education, regarding transition services to students who are blind or severely visually impaired, including Arkansas School for the Blind and Visually Impaired (ASBVI) was developed to address the Section 113 Pre-employment transition activities that are authorized under WIOA and the requirements of Section 511.This MOU was created in conjunction with the Arkansas Rehabilitation Service Agency.
+The agreement was signed.
+The interagency agreement outlined the roles and responsibilities, financial responsibility, determination of lead agency, and qualified personnel.
+DSB has reached out to each Local Education Area Supervisor in the school districts across the State and each high school across the State to give presentations/information on services available under pre-employment transition services.
 DSB has seven designated pre-employment transition services counselors that provide information to eligible and potentially eligible students with visual impairments both in large print and electronically through the school system.